3 Lessons Gideon Teaches Us about Prayer (Judges 6:12) - Your Bible Minute - June 14

 3. Prayer Teaches Us to Have Eyes that See God

 God has a much greater mission than demonstrating his greatness.
-His mission is demonstrating his love.
+His mission is to demonstrate his love.
 His greatest challenge was getting his people to receive that from him.

 “Don’t go away…” Gideon said to God.
 “And the Lord said, ‘I will stay here until you return’” (Judges 6:18).